xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 The objects `component('floating point')` and the `option('thread safe streams')` can then be placed at the top-level of stdio.xml.
 It is possible to have some options nested in the body of a `<component>` object and other options in a separate file accessed by the `<includeFile>` property.
 In such a case the nested options would be processed first, and then the other file would be read in.
 A file specified by a `<includeFile>` property should only define new options, components or interfaces: it should not contain any additional properties for the current component.

-It is possible for a component’s XCDL file to have a sub-component which also has a `<includeFile>` property, and so on.
+It is possible for a component’s xCDL file to have a sub-component which also has a `<includeFile>` property, and so on.
 In practice excessive nesting like this is rarely useful.
-It is also possible to ignore the XCDL language support for constructing hierarchies automatically and use the parent property explicitly for every single option and component.
+It is also possible to ignore the xCDL language support for constructing hierarchies automatically and use the parent property explicitly for every single option and component.
 Again this is not generally useful.

-XCDL properties
+xCDL properties
 ---------------

 Each package, component, option, and interface has a list of string properties, which provide the component framework with information about how to handle each option.
 For example there is a property for a descriptive text message which can be displayed to a user who is trying to figure out just what effect manipulating the option would have on the target application.
 There is another property for the default value, for example whether a particular option should be enabled or disabled by default.